1958 FIFA World Cup qualification (AFC/CAF–UEFA play-off): Background

 Wales were drawn into group 4 of the European qualifying zone for the 1958 FIFA World Cup, where they faced Czechoslovakia and East Germany.
 Wales manager Jimmy Murphy was leading the side in World Cup qualifying for the first time and his side won their first match after defeating Czechoslovakia 1–0 in Cardiff following a goal from Roy Vernon, despite missing several players due to injury and withdrawals.
 Wales travelled to East Germany for their next fixture, but chose to take only twelve players, eleven starters and one substitute, to save money.
 One of the players, Derek Tapscott, was ruled out of the tie with injury shortly beforehand and John Charles arrived late due to club commitments.
 The match was East Germany's first competitive fixture in the nation's history and they claimed a 2–1 victory in a match attended by around 110,000.

 Wales continued to Czechoslovakia for their next match six days later.
 The squad had only ten fit players following the match against East Germany and an outcry from the Welsh media prompted Ray Daniel and Des Palmer to be called up as replacements.
 During the game, Daniel inadvertently gave the opposition the lead after scoring an own goal following a corner kick.
 The Czechs added a second goal after an hour to secure a 2–0 victory.
 Wales' hopes of qualification were ended when Czechoslovakia recorded consecutive victories over East Germany.
 In their final group game, Wales defeated East Germany 4–1 following a hat-trick from Palmer and an own goal from the opposition goalkeeper.
 As a result, Wales finished second in the group behind Czechoslovakia, and were therefore eliminated from the European qualification zone.

 For the qualifying stages of the 1958 FIFA World Cup, Israel were regarded as an Asian team and took part in the African and Asian qualification zone.
 A total of 11 teams were competing for one direct qualification spot to the 1958 FIFA World Cup finals.
 Israel were drawn into group 2 of the first round against Turkey.
 However, their opponents refused to compete in the Asian group, claiming that they should be included in the European qualifying section.
 The world football governing body, FIFA, subsequently allowed Israel to advance to the second round automatically where they were drawn against Indonesia.
-However, with ongoing political upheavel in Indonesia, the nation applied to FIFA to play against Israel on neutral ground.
+However, with ongoing political upheaval in Indonesia, the nation applied to FIFA to play against Israel on neutral ground.
 Their approach was rejected and Indonesia subsequently withdrew, allowing Israel to advance to the final round.